Development

 • shell + browser: jupyter notebook

-In the first case you need to select the poetry environment when selecting the interpreter, in the second case you need to run the command in the poetry shell.
+In the first case you need to select the uv virtual env when selecting the interpreter, in the second case you need to run the command in the uv shell.

 Profiling with scalene